Skip to content

 Alignment Explanation:

-• 1: Bottom left
+• 1: Bottom-left

-• 2: Bottom center
+• 2: Bottom-center

-• 3: Bottom right
+• 3: Bottom-right

-• 4: Middle left
+• 4: Middle-left

-• 5: Middle center
+• 5: Center

-• 6: Middle right
+• 6: Middle-right

-• 7: Top left
+• 7: Top-left

-• 8: Top center
+• 8: Top-center

-• 9: Top right
+• 9: Top-right

 20. MarginL, MarginR, MarginV: Left, right, and vertical margins, in pixels.

-• Example: 10, 10, 20, indicates left and right margins of 10 pixels and a vertical margin of 20 pixels.
+• Example: 10, 10, 20, meaning left and right margins are 10 pixels, vertical margin is 20 pixels.

 3. [Events] Section